tldr-pages/tldr/pages/linux/entr.md

 `ag -l | entr make`

-- Rebuild and test with `make` if `.c` sources in current directory changes:
+- Rebuild and test with `make` if any `.c` source files in the current directory change:

 `ls *.c | entr 'make && make test'`